 Services are available ONLY for program applicants who have met the Department of Labor eligibility requirements and TIC’s internal selection criteria.

-To be eligible for WIOA Program services, a participant must be:
+To be eligible for WIOA Program services, a participant must:

 The Tucson Indian Center offers opportunities for Urban American Indian community members to become active, positive and effective agents of change within their own communities.
 Through the United Native American- Leadership Development Program (UNC), TIC works close with community leaders to build their advocacy and leadership skills.
 The program promotes community involvement, financial literacy, social change and active participation in critical issues that directly impact the Urban Native American community.